Making a surface plot of a 3D statistical map

 Plot with higher-resolution mesh

-fetch_surf_fsaverage takes a mesh argument which specifies whether to fetch the low-resolution fsaverage5 mesh, or the high-resolution fsaverage mesh.
+load_fsaverage and load_fsaverage_data take a mesh argument which specifies whether to fetch the low-resolution fsaverage5 mesh, or another mesh like the high-resolution fsaverage mesh.
 Using mesh="fsaverage" will result in more memory usage and computation time, but finer visualizations.

 big_fsaverage_sulcal = load_fsaverage_data(